 1. Use cold first and then apply heat for acute back pain.

-See Ice Packs for Back Pain Relief
+Watch How to Use Ice Therapy for Back Pain Relief Video

 Once the inflammation has subsided, use heat therapy.
 When you apply heat, it improves the flexibility of soft tissues, movement of muscles, and overall functioning of the back.
 The local warmth stimulates blood circulation in your lower back, which in turn brings healing nutrients to the injured tissues.